 Premium Quality Museum Replicas

-We produced a number of fully functional historical replicas of Nikola Tesla’s famous inventions for the Nikola Tesla Memorial Centre in Smiljan, the Croatian History Museum and the Technical Museum Nikola Tesla in Zagreb.
+We produced a number of fully functional museum replicas of Nikola Tesla’s famous historical inventions for the Nikola Tesla Memorial Centre in Smiljan, the Croatian History Museum and the Technical Museum Nikola Tesla in Zagreb.
 Some exhibits made by our company were part of the travelling exhibitions that took place around Europe and were exhibited at various museums and institutions in places such as Madrid, Bratislava, Helsinki, Vienna and even in UNESCO headquarters.
 Also, various authentic reproductions of the World’s greatest technological inventions were produced for the Samsung Innovation Museum in Seoul, Korea.

 Museum Replicas of Various Historical Technological Inventions